 On August 12, 2020, several former employees of UTC or its subsidiaries filed a putative class action complaint (the "Complaint") in the United States District Court for the District of Connecticut against Raytheon Technologies Corporation, Carrier, Otis Worldwide Corporation ("Otis"), the former members of the UTC Board of Directors and the members of the Carrier and Otis Boards of Directors (Geraud Darnis, et al. v.
 Raytheon Technologies Corporation, et al.).
 The Complaint challenged the method by which UTC equity awards were converted to UTC, Carrier and Otis equity awards following the Separation and the Distribution.
 Defendants moved to dismiss the Complaint.
 Plaintiffs amended their Complaint on September 13, 2021 (the "Amended Complaint").
 The Amended Complaint, with Raytheon Technologies Corporation, Carrier and Otis as the only defendants, asserted that the defendants are liable for breach of certain equity compensation plans and for breach of the implied covenant of good faith and fair dealing.
 The Amended Complaint also sought specific performance.
 The Company believes all plaintiffs' claims against it are without merit.
 Defendants moved to dismiss the Amended Complaint.
 On September 30, 2022, the court dismissed the case against all defendants, with prejudice.
 Plaintiffs appealed the dismissal to the United States Court of Appeals for the Second Circuit.
-Oral arguments on the appeal were held before the Second Circuit on June 29, 2023 and a decision is pending.
+On August 3, 2023, the Second Circuit Court of Appeals affirmed the district court's ruling.